opentechcommunity/open-geolens-research-notes/5_amenities_collision.md

 | …                  | …                     | …                            | …                      | …                    | …                      | …                                  |

-Based on how large the numbers are, a range should be defined for positive, negative and neutral
+Based on how large the numbers are, a range should be defined for positive, negative and neutral or on a scale ranging from 0 to n for both positive and negative number.
+Any of these approach are to be chosen based on the targeted achievement

 Here are some additional references on this topic: